-We may not be successful in growing our mobile Internet and value-added services, or MIVAS, business and any expected economic benefits from this business may not be realized.
+We may experience decline in demand for our WVAS business and any expected economic benefits from this business may not be realized.

-We have made significant efforts in recent years to expand our mobile Internet and value-added services, or MIVAS, which consists of digital reading services, mobile game services, WVAS and Internet value-added services, or Internet VAS.
-In 2009, 2010 and 2011, our MIVAS revenues accounted for 95.6%, 91.9% and 91.7%, respectively, of our paid service revenues.
-However, our MIVAS business has a short operating history.
-As a result, there is limited financial data that can be used to evaluate our mobile business and its potential to generate revenues in the future.
-In addition, we cannot assure you that we will be successful in developing our mobile business, which will depend, among other things, on our ability to:
+In 2010, 2011 and 2012, our WVAS revenues accounted for 60.6%, 65.4% and 59.1%, respectively, of our paid service revenues.
+For more information about our WVAS, see "Item 4.
+Information of the Company - B. Business Overview - Our Channels and Services - Our Mobile Channel - WVAS."
+However, our WVAS business has a short operating history.
+As a result, there is limited financial data that can be used to evaluate our WVAS business and its potential to generate revenues in the future.
+In addition, we cannot assure you that we will be successful in developing our WVAS business, which will depend, among other things, on our ability to:

-· respond to market developments, including the development of new channels and technologies, and changes in pricing and distribution models;

-- maintain and diversify our distribution channels, including through our own mobile Internet site, the platforms of China Mobile Communications Corporation, or China Mobile, and the other Chinese mobile operators, mobile device manufacturers and mobile application stores; - develop new high quality MIVAS that can achieve significant market acceptance, and improve our existing MIVAS in a timely manner to extend their life spans and to maintain their competitiveness in the Chinese mobile market; - supplement our internally developed MIVAS by acquiring mobile Internet applications and/or services from third-party mobile Internet developers or cooperating with third-party mobile Internet developers to jointly develop mobile Internet applications and/or services; - · develop and upgrade our technologies; and - · execute our business and marketing strategies successfully.
+- respond to market developments, including the development of new channels and technologies, and changes in pricing and distribution models: - maintain and diversify our distribution channels, including through our own mobile Internet site, the platforms of China Mobile Communications Corporation, or China Mobile, and the other Chinese mobile operators, mobile device manufacturers and mobile application stores; - develop new high quality WVAS that can achieve significant market acceptance, and improve our existing WVAS in a timely manner to extend their life spans and to maintain their competitiveness in the Chinese mobile market; - develop and upgrade our technologies; and - execute our WVAS business and marketing strategies successfully.